dmd-program/dmd-300-sp17/project-1.md

  4. **Design process overview**
    - Timeline of events
    - List methods used with brief descriptions
-   - Anticipated outcomes of each step
+   - Anticipated outcomes of each step and how they contributed to the project's development.
  5. **Outcomes**
-   - Analyze and deconstruct the issue using [form and context analysis](https://www.core77.com/posts/69273/Book-Review-Notes-on-the-Synthesis-of-Form).
+   - Analyze and deconstruct central issues using [form and context analysis](https://www.core77.com/posts/69273/Book-Review-Notes-on-the-Synthesis-of-Form).
    - [Identify forces that impact form](https://vimeo.com/10875362)
    - Are there any ethical considerations?
    - Include figures and diagrams of conceptual relationships